Cook Eat Well

 Easy Snack Mix Recipe

-This keto and paleo snack mix is salty, smoky and garlicky, just like traditional bar snacks.
+This simple snack mix is salty, smoky and garlicky, just like traditional party snack mix.

 Cuisine: American